soumi-udel/soumi-udel.github.io/_texts/gap-year-myths.md

 Between my undergraduate and masters degrees, I worked as a process design engineer for two years, designing oil refineries at [_UOP-Honeywell_](https://www.uop.com/).
 Between my masters and PhD, I spent a year [leading high-altitude treks](https://www.indiahikes.com/author/soumitra152/) in the Himalayas.

 In India there is this idea that you should complete your studies in one stretch.
-Mixing employment and grad school is looked at with slight disapproval.
-Taking a personal gap year, where you're far removed from your profession and academics, is looked at with significant disapproval.
+Mixing employment and grad school is viewed with slight disapproval.
+Taking a personal gap year, where you're far removed from your profession and academics, raises a lot of eyebrows and is generally regarded as a bad move.
 Thankfully, things are changing.

 As someone who has bounced around before settling into a PhD program, I got to hear a range of comments.
 Here are some arguments people made for _not_ taking a gap year, and my responses to them.